zambreski/dssat_kcb/README.md

 This repository contains source code for running DSSAT version 4.7 with daily basal crop coefficients (KCB) from forcing files.These coefficients were observed at the field-level using remote imagery.
 The forcing files mimic the structure of the weather files given that the temporal frequencies are the same.
 These forced values are currently only used when EVAP is set to "F" (FAO-56) or "O" (observed reference ET included in the weather files). </br>

-For the original source code, users are encourage to visit the corresponding github repositiory: https://github.com/DSSAT/dssat-csm-os
+For the original source code, users are encourage to visit the corresponding github repositiory: https://github.com/DSSAT/dssat-csm-os </br>

+Python files included were to facillitate the compilation process and any post-processing.

 ## Modification description